 NOTE: For school/grade space availability, visit the district’s choice website.
 The website will be updated on a regular basis.
 If space is not available, the request will go directly to a waitlist.

-The open enrollment window for all grades is February 1 to March 31 for the 2017-2018 school year.
+The open enrollment window for all grades is February 1 to March 31.

 Parents/Guardians or Students who submit a transfer request after the open enrollment window are placed on the waitlist.